WT-MM/women/README.md

 # women

-Send iMessages to all the women in your macOS contacts.
+identify and interact with the women

 ## Install